ceyhunsen/ATmega328P-HAL-Driver/docs/source/system/index.rst

 System Control And Reset
 ========================

-This directory includes system reset source and watchdog timer documentation.
+This module includes documentation for system reset source and watchdog timer.

 .. toctree::
     :maxdepth: 3